prudvi-m/Weather-App-Using-python-Tkinter/README.md

 ### Running

-> Please move to the waether-app folder after successful cloning then start running
+> Following a successful clone, please move to the waether-app folder and then start running.

 ```bash
 $  python3 app.py